-(Course)
+(Courses)

-Article 6 The Graduate Programs of Tourism Sciences and Agriculture shall be at Master's level.
-The Graduate Program and the Professional Degree Program of Education shall be at a Master's level.
-The Graduate Programs of Medicine, Humanities and Social Sciences, Health Sciences, and Engineering and Science shall be at a Master's level and Doctoral level.
-The Graduate Program of Law shall be at a Juris Doctor level.
+Article 6 The Graduate Schools of Tourism Sciences and Agriculture shall offer graduate programs that lead to a Master's degree, while the Graduate School of Education shall establish graduate programs that lead to a Master's degree and a professional graduate program degree.
+The Graduate School of Medicine shall offer both Master's and Doctoral programs, while the Graduate Schools of Humanities and Social Sciences, Health Sciences, and Engineering and Science shall offer programs at Doctoral level.
+The Graduate School of Law shall offer programs that lead to a professional graduate program degree.

-2 The Doctoral Programs of the Graduate School of Humanities and Social Sciences, Health Sciences, and Engineering and Science shall be divided into a two year Master's Program (hereafter referred to as the Master's Program) and a three year Doctoral Program (hereafter referred to as the Doctoral Program).
-The two year course shall be treated as a Master's level course.
+2 The Doctoral Programs of the Graduate School of Humanities and Social Sciences, Health Sciences, and Engineering and Science shall be divided into a two-year antecedent program (hereafter referred to as "Master's Program") and a subsequent three-year program (hereafter referred to as "Doctoral Program").
+The aforementioned two-year course shall be deemed as being equivalent to a Master's program.

-(Program Purpose)
+(Objectives for Graduate Program)